 The Worth Hotel in 1940.
 (W. D. Smith photo in Fort Worth in Pictures.)

 The first film shown by the Worth Theater was the silent She’s a Sheik, starring Dallas-born Bebe Daniels.
-The theater had a stage band, an orchestra, and, of course, the mighty Wurlitzer organ.
+The theater had a stage band, an orchestra, and, of course, the mighty Wurlitzer organ with Billy Muth at the keyboard.
 The opening program closed with an organ recessional.

 To publicize the theater, in December 1927 an all-Fort Worth movie was filmed in town by a Hollywood film crew.
 Daniels, along with Adolph Menjou and Clara Bow, selected the script for the movie.
 (Photo from Wikipedia; clip from the November 26 Star-Telegram.)